 David Zerbib

 David Zerbib is a philosopher and art critic.
-He is a lecturer in Philosophy of Art at the HEAD and also teaches in other academic contexts.
-A member of the Centre d'histoire des philosophies modernes at the University of Paris 1 Panthéon-Sorbonne, his research focuses on contemporary aesthetics, and in particular on questions of performance and performativity, as well as on the question of formats.
-He has notably published, with A. Citron and S. Aronson-Lehavi Performance Studies in Motion.
-International perspectives and practices in the twenty first century (Bloomsbury, London, 2014), edited In octavo.
-Des formats de l'art, (Presses du réel - ESAAA, 2015).
-As part of a research project conducted at HEAD, he recently published, with artists Sylvie Boisseau and Frank Westermeyer, Jouer à être humain.
-Entre IA, vie animale et végétale: une expérimentation artistique et philosophique (e-book, Naima éditions / HEAD, 2021).
+A lecturer in Philosophy of Art at HEAD, he also teaches in other academic contexts.
+A member of the Centre d'histoire des philosophies modernes at the Université de Paris 1 Panthéon-Sorbonne, his research focuses on contemporary aesthetics, in particular the questions of performance and performativity, as well as on the issue of formats.
+His publications include Performance Studies in Motion.
+International perspectives and practices in the twenty first century (with A. Citron and S. Aronson-Lehavi, Bloomsbury, London, 2014), edited In octavo.
+Des formats de l'art (Presses du réel - ESAAA, 2015).
+As part of research conducted at HEAD, together with artists Sylvie Boisseau and Frank Westermeyer he published Playing at being human.
+Between AI, animal and plant life: an artistic and philosophical experimentation (e-book, Naima éditions / HEAD, 2021).
+He is currently editing, with Jean-Paul Thibaud and Nicolas Tixier, Ambiances.
+A sensitivity to Ordinary Situations (Routledge, Series "Ambiances, Atmospheres and Sensory Experiences of Spaces", to be published in 2024).